bargavi-dev/bargavi-dev/README.md

+<h2>About me<h2>

-  My name is Bargavi and presently finishing my last month at Digital Crafts, a full-stack coding bootcamp based out of Houston, Texas.
+  My name is Bargavi and presently finishing my program at Digital Crafts, a full-stack coding bootcamp based out of Houston, Texas.
 Originally a English as a Second Language Teacher in South Korea, I eventually stumbled upon a Free Code Camp chapter in Seoul and my interest in coding grew from there.
 I'm an enthusiatic learner and enjoy collaborating with others-please feel free to reach out if you're interested in connecting!